A co-operative art school?

 Art education is an ideal sphere to experiment with new educational and pedagogical structures.
 Unlike nurses or engineers, artists do not need a degree to practice.
 According to a recent study, most practicing artists in England do not have a Bachelor’s degree (TBR et al., 2018).
 Neither does a degree guarantee employment for artists, all but a few of whom earn their living in low paid or precarious employment.
 The same study shows that two-thirds of artists earn £5,000 or less from their work, while a 2016 study shows that creative arts graduates are the lowest paid, earning no more on average than non-graduates (Britton et al., 2016).

 Art education lends itself to experimentation with new structures, funding models and ways of working.
-Alternative art schools like AltMFA, TOMA and School of Damned, are developing diverse alternatives to traditional models of art education, addressing the unique needs and learning styles of individual learners, unfettered by rigid ties to research, funding, policy and industry.
+Alternative art schools like TOMA, School of Damned and Feral Art School are developing diverse alternatives to traditional models of art education, addressing the unique needs and learning styles of individual learners, unfettered by rigid ties to research, funding, policy and industry.